The 5 Best No Clog Toilet Reviews in 2021

 Come to think of it; a weak flush is pretty much the cause of clogs.
 Hence, it would help if you had a mighty flush that clears everything in one go.

-Except for the noise, pressure-assisted toilets have one of the best flushing performance.
+Except for the noise, pressure-assisted toilets have one of the best flushing performances.
 They push more waste down the drain at one given time.
-Hence, it would pretty much recommend it for commercial facilities or high-traffic bathrooms.
+Hence, I would pretty much recommend it for commercial facilities or high-traffic bathrooms.
 Also, pressure-assisted toilets don’t need as much water as gravity-fed counterparts.

 But keep in mind, there are gravity-fed toilets with remarkable flushing power.
 For instance, TOTO Drake uses G Max technology that’s not only quieter but also rivals pressure-assisted flushing systems.